-- 71. New section 47D(2) applies where the restrictions relate to information about an accused person.
+85. New section 47D(2) applies where the restrictions relate to information about an accused person.
 Paragraph (a) sets out the relevant factors.
-Paragraph (b)(i) provides that the effect on wellbeing is to be treated as a primary consideration if the person is aged under 18.
+Paragraph (b)(i) provides that the best interests of the person is to be treated as a primary consideration if the person is aged under 18.
 Paragraph (b)(ii) provides that if the person is aged under 18, no regard is to be had to the length of time until they reach 18.
 For example, if the restrictions might only be in place for a short time because the person is close to reaching the age of 18, that is not to be treated as a relevant factor in determining whether it is in the public interest to dispense with the restrictions.
-New section 47D(3) sets out the relevant factors where the restrictions relate to information about a victim or witness. - 72.
-New section 47D(4) provides that, in a case where a section of the public is already aware of the identity of the person to whom the information relates (whether that is an accused person, victim or witness), the fact that a section of the public already has this knowledge must not be considered to be a factor in favour of dispensing with the restrictions.
+New section 47D(3) sets out the relevant factors where the restrictions relate to information about a victim or witness.

+86. New section 47D(4) provides that, in a case where a section of the public is already aware of the identity of the person to whom the information relates (whether that is an accused person, victim or witness), the fact that a section of the public already has this knowledge must not be considered to be a factor in favour of dispensing with the restrictions or against extending the period of the restriction.